NeoGeographyToolkit/StereoPipeline/docs/installation.rst

   # 10 = stereo

 There are a lot of possible options that can be implemented in the above example.
-Let’s cover the most important options and the concerns the user should have when selecting a value.
+Let's cover the most important options and the concerns the user should have when selecting a value.

-Performance Settings
+Performance settings
 ~~~~~~~~~~~~~~~~~~~~

 ``default_num_threads`` (default=2)
    This sets the maximum number of threads that can be used for
    rendering.
-When stereo’s ``subpixel_rfne`` is running you’ll
+When stereo's ``subpixel_rfne`` is running you'll
    probably notice 10 threads are running when you have
    ``default_num_threads`` set to 8.
 This is not an error, you are
    seeing 8 threads being used for rendering, 1 thread for holding